1997rijkeboer/EEPROM-Patcher-X520/README.md

 Disclaimer: Use this script at your own risk

-This script is meant to change the EEPROM contents of X520 based derivatives to:
+This script is meant to change the EEPROM contents of X520 based derivatives via a Linux host to:

 - Unlock the card for multiple SFP brands.
 - Change the sub-vendor IDs to be able to use multiple driver versions.